-- 8. The accounting officer and all other officials of the municipality involved in the implementation of this Policy must meet the prescribed competency levels in terms of the National Treasury Competency Regulations- - (1) The training of officials involved in implementing this Policy should be in accordance with any Treasury guidelines on supply chain management training. - (2) The municipality must provide opportunities and resources for training of officials preferred to meet the relevant prescribed supply chain management competency levels.
+- 8. The accounting officer and all other officials of the municipality involved in the Implementation of the SCM Policy must meet the prescribed competency levels in terms of the National Treasury Competency Regulations- - (1) The training of officials involved in implementing this Policy should be in accordance with any Treasury guidelines on supply chain management training. - (2) The municipality must provide opportunities and resources for training of officials Preferred to meet the relevant prescribed supply chain management competency levels.
+There must be ongoing rotation of duties for officials and training on each section of the SCM Unit.